 You don’t need to be an expert rock climber to go hiking to Half Dome.

-All you need is to be in relatively good shape, have a lot of determination, and hope for a gorgeous sunny day.
+All you need is to be in relatively good shape, be comfortable rock scrambling, have a lot of determination, and hope for a gorgeous sunny day.

 Oh, and a permit.
 You need a permit before hiking to Half Dome.